cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw4.md

 ## Deadlines and Deliverables

-__Due Date__: Thursday Mar 3rd at 3:05pm EST
+__Due Date__: Wednesday Feb 28th at 4:00pm EST

 The deliverable should be committed and pushed to the main branch of your repository on GitHub.
-Your notebook file (i.e. `.ipynb`) file should be committed and pushed to your homework repository in a `hw5` subdirectory.
+Your notebook file (i.e. `.ipynb`) file should be committed and pushed to your homework repository in a `hw4` subdirectory.